ethereum/act/README.md

 # Developing

-After building, enter a nix-shell to get the dependencies of the project:
+Enter a nix-shell to get the dependencies of the project:

 ```sh
 nix develop
 ```

-you can then use `cabal` as normal from where you have `act.cabal`, could be in `./src`:
+you can then use `cabal` as normal from the root directory of the project:

 ```sh
 cabal build # build